Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dU5gKPELFLo.md

 ### Transcript

-> what kind of fuels in the game gasoline or diesel oh could be something else you know it could be something futuristic i don't know i have no idea i don't think we've decided on anything i just say it's just fuel hamster jews well you never know because you don't know really like it could be something something else because you don't know what's on that planet you know some kind of oil but you know is it is it olive oil is it you know
+> what kind of fuels in the game gasoline or diesel   oh could be something else you know it could be something futuristic   i don't know i have no idea i don't think we've decided on anything i just say it's just fuel hamster juice well you never know because you don't know really like it could be something something else because you don't know   what's on that planet you know some kind of oil but you know is it is it olive oil is it you know